tlsnotary/docs-mdbook/src/protocol/server_identity_privacy.md

 # Server identity privacy

 To maximize `Prover` privacy, the server identity is not revealed to the `Verifier` by default.
-The TLSNotary protocol mitigated the threat of a malicious `Verifier` attempting to infer the server identity from the messages they receive during MPC-TLS.
+The TLSNotary protocol mitigates the threat of a malicious `Verifier` attempting to infer the server identity from the messages they receive during MPC-TLS.
 The exact low-level details are outlined below.

 ## Handshake hash